 19. Climb Mount Batur and watch the sunrise

-Not for the faint at heart, the climb up Mt Batur is brutal but worthwhile.
+Not for the faint-hearted, the climb up Mt Batur is brutal but worthwhile.
 You can organise the tour when you arrive in Ubud, via your hotel/homestay or a local tour organiser and it should cost around 300,000 IDR p.p.
 You’ll need to wake up at 2 am, drive a couple of hours then drag your tired butt up a huge mountain in the dark.
 If you want to read a funny story about my last time doing it, you can do that here.
 It hurts at the time, but it’s pretty magical.
 Find out more about Mount Batur here.

 20. Sign up for a bike tour